branram/hubspot/README.txt

 Upload and install the Webform module before this module.
-Install this module as usual, then head to the HubSpot integration settings under Configuration (admin/config/content/hubspot).
+Install this module as usual, then head to the HubSpot integration settings under Configuration (admin/settings/hubspot).
 Enter your HubSpot API key and the JavaScript tracking code.
-The API key is required if you want to use the "latest leads" dashboard block, but is not required for submitting leads from Webform.
+The API key is required if you want to use the "latest leads" block, but is not required for submitting leads from Webform.

 You can request an API key from HubSpot through their website: